-Hispanic Heritage Month celebrates the culture and contributions of Americans tracing their roots to Spain, Mexico, Central America, South America and the Spanish-speaking nations of the Caribbean.
-The observance was born in 1968 when Congress authorized the president to issue an annual proclamation designating National Hispanic Heritage Week.
+Hispanic Heritage Month recognizes and celebrates the contributions Americans tracing their roots to Spain, Mexico, Central America, South America, and the Spanish-speaking nations of the Caribbean have made to U.S. society and culture.
+The observance was born in 1968, when Congress authorized the president to issue an annual proclamation designating National Hispanic Heritage Week.
 Two decades later, lawmakers expanded it to a monthlong celebration, stretching from September 15 to October 15.

-Hispanic Heritage Month — like its shorter precursor — always starts on September 15, a historically significant day marking the independence of five Latin American countries: Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.
+The timing is key.
+Hispanic Heritage Month — like its shorter precursor — always starts on September 15, a historically significant day that marks the anniversary of independence of five Latin American countries: Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua.
 The designated period is also a nod to those from Mexico and Chile, which celebrate their independence September 16 and September 18, respectively.

 The following facts are available thanks to the public’s invaluable participation in U.S. Census Bureau surveys.
 We appreciate the information shared by each respondent as we continuously count and measure America’s people, places and economy.

-The Hispanic share of the U.S. population as of April 1, 2020, making people of Hispanic origin the nation’s second largest racial or ethnic group.
-The Hispanic population grew 2.4 percentage points over the decade from 16.3% in 2010.
+The Hispanic population of the United States as of July 1, 2021, making people of Hispanic origin the nation’s largest racial or ethnic minority — 18.9% of the total population.

 The following is a list of observances typically covered by the Census Bureau’s Facts for Features series: